emilbartholdy/3iP-report/chapters/chapter4-conclusion.md

 \newpage

 # Conclusion {#sec:conclusion}
-The scope of the project was optimising the onboarding process for new Drivers working at Chainge.
+The scope of this project is to optimise the onboarding process of new Drivers working at Chainge.
 By exploring the context qualitatively, we uncovered challenges affecting the Drivers.
-We identified that the onboarding process was unstandardised and unstructured, resulting in relevant information for the new employees being communicated late or not at all.
+We identified that the onboarding process was unstandardised and unstructured, resulting in delayed communication of relevant information to new employees.

-We utilised the Double Diamond model as a guiding reference throughout the process of exploration, ideation, prototyping and developing the solution.
-An ideation workshop, based on the collected empirical data, supported us in the decision-making regarding the prototype.
-The proposed solution is the Trainge platform to promote knowledge sharing and standardised learning.
-To demonstrate the concept, the digital prototype focuses on the e-learning element within the Trainge platform.
-The content is primarily videos and other resources that can educate new Drivers and prepare them for the job.
+We modelled our process on Norman's Double Diamond, and used it as a guiding reference when conducting exploration, ideation, prototyping and development of the solution.
+An ideation workshop was conducted based on our collected empirical data, which supported us in choosing a direction for our prototype.
+The proposed solution is a Trainge platform that promotes knowledge sharing and standardised learning.
+To demonstrate this concept, we developed a digital prototype representing the e-learning element of the Trainge platform.
+Its content is primarily videos and other resources that can educate new Drivers and prepare them for their job.

-The proposed solution focuses on the onboarding process but also impacts the business by improving the drop-off rate of deliveries and standardising processes.
-The implementation of the platform entails organisational change as internal resources could be allocated differently and more effectively.
+The proposed solution focuses on the onboarding process but also impacts the business by aiming to improve the drop-off rate of deliveries and standardising processes.
+The implementation of the platform entails organisational change, as internal resources can be allocated differently and more effectively.

-The overall goal of the project has been to support Chainge's business in offering sustainable delivery and the proposed solution is a part of Chainge's journey.
+The overall goal of the project has been to support Chainge's business in offering sustainable delivery, and the proposed solution supports Chainge in their journey.

-* *Research question 1*: What challenges affect the Drivers in the onboarding process at Chainge?
-* *Research question 2*: How might we improve the onboarding process to make it more efficient for the Drivers and Chainge?